Saha-Kuljit-Shantanu/CSE_308_SOFTWARE_ENGINEERING_SESSIONAL/OFFLINE_1_STRUCTURAL_DESIGN_PATTERNS/PROBLEM_1/SPECIFICATION.md

-Assume you are given a task to implement a PC manufacturing system which can create four types of PC including one gaming PC which contains AMD Ryzen 7 5700X processor having a cost of 28,000 BDT whereas other PCS have 11th generation intel processor respectively Core i5, Core i7, Core i9.
+Assume you are given a task to implement a PC manufacturing system which can create **four** types of PC including **one gaming PC** which contains **AMD Ryzen 7 5700X** processor having a cost of 28,000 BDT whereas **other PCS have 11th generation intel processor respectively Core i5, Core i7, Core i9**.
 Your system should be able to continuously customize PCs to meet customer requirements and deliver the product.
 All the PCs have CPU, motherboard, 1 TB HDD and the base price for all the PCs is 70,000 BDT.
 The first type PC has a CPU cooler of 36000 BDT, the second PC uses a liquid cooler of 17000 BDT and the third PC contains a DVD drive having a